Welcome to Your Exercise Bike (YEB)

 ➠ How to choose the best upright exercise bikes – 6 Tips

-Doing an efficient cardio workout at home is not as difficult as it seems.
-There are lots of options that you to do a planned routine, track your progress and make adjustments along the way.
-Aside from running, indoor cycling has always been the go-to cardio exercise.
-Cycling exercise has low-impact and it is much easier on your joints and can be done in relative comfort.
+With the second most comfortable exercise bikes after recumbent bikes, doing an efficient cardio workout at home is not as difficult as it seems when it comes to upright exercise bikes.
+There are lots of options that help you to do a planned routine, track your progress and make adjustments along the way.
+Aside from running, using an exercise bike has always been the go-to cardio exercise.
+Cycling exercise has low-impact and it is much easier on your joints and can be done by all fitness levels so you don’t need to be an athlete or in great shape to use an upright exercise bike.

 When it comes to stationary bikes, there are generally three options on the table.
-You have recumbent bikes that tend to be fairly large but extremely comfortable, then there are upright bikes that are pretty compact and easy to move but are more difficult to use than recumbent.
-And lastly, we have indoor cycling bikes.
+You have recumbent bikes that tend to be fairly large but extremely comfortable, then there are upright bikes that are pretty compact and easy to move but are more difficult to use than recumbent bikes.
+And lastly, we have indoor cycling bikes which I talked about in the very beginning.

-While pretty good and compact in general, indoor cycling bikes tend to be too aggressive for most users because of their design which requires leaning forward.
-Upright exercise bikes are the most popular among all and come out as the best compromise between price, size, and performance.
+While pretty good and compact in general, indoor cycling bikes (spin bikes) tend to be too aggressive for most users because of their design which requires leaning forward.
+Upright exercise bikes on the other hand, are the most popular among all and come out as the best compromise between price, size, and performance.
 An upright bike allows you to enjoy indoor cardio exercise in a relatively comfortable way compared to spin bikes.

 There are essentially a few important parts that you really need to pay attention to when looking at upright exercise bikes.
 A good upright bike needs to have a fully adjustable and comfortable seat, smooth resistance, and durable frame.
 Everything else, such as preset programs, wireless connectivity, and other stuff comes second.